algolia/jekyll-algolia/README.md

   index_name:     'your_index_name'
 ```

-You write api key will be read from the `ALGOLIA_API_KEY` environment variable.
+Your write api key will be read from the `ALGOLIA_API_KEY` environment variable.
 You can define it on the same line as your command, allowing you to type
 `ALGOLIA_API_KEY='your_write_api_key' bundle exec jekyll algolia push`.